gschander1/ToDoPlaywright/README.md

 4. For this particular application, I can also reduce the wait time to fail quickly, this can be configured in config file.
 I can also add more workers to run multiple tests simultaneously.
 5. I can further run the test in mobile web view.

+## Future Scenarios:

+### Adding to the list
+Test that adding a new item is displayed as active Test that adding a second item adds to the end of the list

+### Mark the item as done
+Test the an item can be set as done
+Test that when the item is set as done, then text is striked out Test that when the item is set as done, then radio button is checked Test that when the item is set as done, then count of items left is decresed

+### Set the item as active
+Test the a completed item can be set as active
+Test that when the completed item is set as active, then text is not striked out Test that when the completed item is set as active, then radio button is not checked Test that when the completed item is set as active, then count of items left is incremented

+### Editing the item
+Test that an active item can be edited and updated Test that a completed item can be edited and updated Test that when a completed item is edited the state is not changed Test that when an active item is edited the state is not changed

+### Deleting an item
+Test that an active item is *deleted* when cross is clicked Test that a completed item is *deleted* when cross is clicked

+### Filters
+Test *Completed* filter is showing all completed item and not active items Test *Active* filter is showing all Active items and not completed items Test *All* filter is showing all active and completed items Test that *Clear completed* filter is only displayed when there is atleasy one completed item Test that *Clear completed* filter is not displayed when completed item is marked active Test *Clear completed* filter will remove all completed items from the list Test that the *toggle all* filter will set all active items as completed Test that the *toggle all* filter will set all completed items as active Test that the *toggle all* filter will set all items as active when the list contains active and completed items